Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/enable.md

    kong reload
    ```

-1. Enable Dev Portal for the `default` workspace using one of the following methods:
+1. Enable Dev Portal for a workspace using one of the following methods:

 {% capture enable-portal %}
 {% navtabs %}
 {% navtab Kong Manager %}

-1. Navigate to the default workspace in Kong Manager.
+1. Navigate to a workspace in Kong Manager.
 2. In the **Dev Portal** menu section, click **Overview**.
 3. Click the button to **Enable Developer Portal**.

 {% endnavtab %}
 {% navtab Admin API %}

-Enable the `default` workspace's Dev Portal via the command line using the following command:

 ```bash
 curl -i -X PATCH http://localhost:8001/workspaces/default \
   --data "config.portal=true"
 ```

 {% endnavtab %}
 {% endnavtabs %}
 {% endcapture %}